Cwickniss/watson-assistant-multi-bot-agent/README.md

 ![ImportSkill](images/ImportSkill.png)

 - Click on `Choose JSON file`.
-- Browse to the cloned repository parent folder -> WA.
+- In your file explorer, navigate to the cloned repository parent folder, `watson-assistant-multi-bot-agent`
+- Browse to folder `WA`.
 - Select `agent-bot.json` and click `Open`.
 - Select the option `Everything (Intents, Entities, and Dialog)`.

 ![ImportAWorkspace](images/import_a_workspace.png)

 - Click `Import` button.
-- Repeat above steps in section [Import bots](#22-import-bots) to import `travel_bot.json` and `weather_bot.json`.
+- Navigate back to the `Skills` page to repeat above steps in section [Import bots](#22-import-bots) to import `travel_bot.json` and `weather_bot.json`.

 ## 3. Configure application with bots details

 ### 3.1 Gather required details

+- If not already in the `Skills` page of the your Watson Assistance service instance,
-- Go to IBM Cloud dashboard and click on the Watson Assistant service instance.
+    - Go back to the IBM Cloud dashboard and click on the Watson Assistant service instance again
     - On the Assistant Dashboard, click `Launch Tool`.
     - Click `Skills` tab.

 ![SkillsTab](images/SkillsTab.png)